haelmj/haelmj/README.md

 ## Hi, I'm Michael 👋🏽
 ### A Python Developer and Cyber Security Enthusiast
 - 😄 Pronouns: He/Him
-- 🔭 I am currently working on Machine Learning using Octave and Python
+- 🔭 I am currently working on mastering AWS and Azure cloud technologies and integrating security into each.
 - 🔭 Getting started on **Open Source** contributions
-- 👯 I’m looking to collaborate on projects involving Python, SQL databases, Web development using React and Node.
+- 👯 I’m looking to collaborate on projects involving Python, SQL/NoSQL databases, Web development using Javascript stack(React and Node).
 - 🤔 I’m looking for help with Open Source contributions and Web Application security.
 - ⚡ Fun fact: I'm as **sporty** as I am **geeky**🤓.
-I also ***love nature and music*** which led me to begin playing the flute.
+I also ***love nature and music*** which led me to begin playing several instruments namely: the flute, the recorder and the violin.
 - 😁 Subscribe To My YouTube Channel for future content updates.
 I'm currently in the planning phase for it.

 ### Reach out to me for: